- by Todd Benadum

 The transformer’s core shape determines the coil type.
 In other words, round iron cores must use round coils and so on.
 But which coil configuration is better for dry type transformers?
 Understanding these differences encompasses their shapes, voltage capabilities, cooling abilities and cost-effectiveness.

-Primary Differences of Round vs. Rectangular Coils
+Primary Differences of Round vs. Rectangular Transformer Coils

 These two common coil shapes have distinct characteristics for various electrical applications, especially transformers.
 Under normal operating conditions, round and rectangular coils in dry type transformers behave almost identically.
 However, each type responds differently under abnormal conditions, such as a short circuit.